 Myriam Ayass, legal adviser for the CERN Knowledge Transfer group and one of the authors of the CERN-OHL

-Version 1.0: Article in the CERN Courier: Hardware joins the open movement
+Version 1.0 of the Open Hardware Licence: Article in the CERN Courier: Hardware joins the open movement

-Version 1.2: Article on the CERN website: CERN releases new version of open hardware licence
+Version 1.2 of the Open Hardware Licence: Article on the CERN website: CERN releases new version of open hardware licence